serverlessworkflow/specification/dsl.md

 Once the task has been executed, different things can happen:

 - `continue`: the task ran to completion, and the next task, if any, should be executed.
-The task to run next is implictly the next in declaration order, or explicitly defined by the `then` property of the executed task.
+The task to run next is implicitly the next in declaration order, or explicitly defined by the `then` property of the executed task.
 If the executed task is the last task, then the workflow's execution gracefully ends.
 - `fault`: the task raised an uncaught error, which abruptly halts the workflow's execution and makes it transition to `faulted` [status phase](#status-phases).
 - `end`: the task explicitly and gracefully ends the workflow's execution.